vuyombamba/alx-system_engineering-devops/0x02-shell_redirections/README.md

 Displays all the lines that dont contaiin bin
 Displays lines that start with a letter
 Replaced A with c from input z and e
+Removes all c and C from the input